-At the reporting date the Group's fixed rate financial instruments comprise the loan from Stelt Holding N.V. as detailed below.
+At the reporting date the Group's fixed rate financial instruments comprise the loan from Stelt Holding N.V. issued in 2010 and convertible bonds issued in 2011 as detailed below.
 The interest rate is fixed over the loan term.